-The project will run e-learning courses or webinars to deliver training and knowledge exchange for capacity building covering new methods and technologies implemented for internal project participants and relevant external stakeholders.
-A row of training courses will be conducted as a part of Task 8.2 in cooperation with other work packages.
-These training courses will be conducted as either e-learning courses or webinars in relation to i) data guidance, management, standardization, and database design, ii) new monitoring, survey and fishing techniques implemented, iii) further development of assessment and management strategy evaluation methods and models, etc. Each course or webinar is associated with different work packages as shown in Figure 10 below.
-The courses or webinars will be arranged in the respective work packages and coordinated in a broader course plan under WP8.
-The material from the e-learning courses or webinars will be made available at the project public extranet web site hosting the project outreach material.
-Each course will be designed for a target audience according to needs and relevance, and will have a broad participation and outreach because they are arranged as e-learning courses or webinars.
-Course content will be discussed with stakeholders as part of MEESO's coframing and co-creation with stakeholders (e.g. initial stakeholder workshops).
-The training material and activities will maximize the uptake of new methodologies among relevant stakeholders.
+The project are running e-learning courses or webinars to deliver training and knowledge exchange for capacity building covering new methods and technologies implemented for internal project participants and relevant external stakeholders.
+A row of training courses are conducted as a part of Task 8.2 in cooperation with other work packages.
+These training courses are conducted as either e-learning courses or webinars in relation to i) data guidance, management, standardization, and database design, ii) new monitoring, survey and fishing techniques implemented, iii) further development of assessment and management strategy evaluation methods and models, etc. Each course or webinar is associated with different work packages as shown in Figure 10 below.
+The courses or webinars are arranged in the respective work packages and coordinated in a broader course plan under WP8.
+The material from the e-learning courses or webinars are made available at the project public extranet web site hosting the project outreach material.
+Each course is designed for a target audience according to needs and relevance, and have a broad participation and outreach because they are arranged as e-learning courses or webinars.
+Course content is discussed with stakeholders as part of MEESO's co-framing and co-creation with stakeholders (e.g. initial stakeholder workshops).
+The training material and activities maximizes the uptake of new methodologies among relevant stakeholders.

 Figure 10: Overview of MEESO project training activities involving e-learning courses or webinars with respect to timing, input and responsibilities across project tasks and work packages.
-In each individual case it will decided whether the form will be a webinar or an e-learning course.
+In each individual case it will decided whether the form will be a webinar or an elearning course.
 The respective work package and project task responsibilities has the WP leads as main responsible.

-Specifically, there will be held minimum 4 e-learning training or webinar courses involving stakeholders as a cooperation between WPs 1-8.
-The training courses / webinars will involve i) survey sampling techniques (in cooperation with WP2 and WP4), more specific a course/webinar on data guidance, management, standardization, and data base design targeting stakeholder data providers and users in form of fishing industry expert representatives, fisheries advisors and their organizations, fisheries scientists in national institutes, and managers from EU and relevant coastal states (organized by WP1 in cooperation with WP8), ii) harvesting techniques, more specific a course/webinar in new monitoring, survey and fishing techniques implemented targeting relevant representatives from fishing industry, NGOs, managers and scientific management advisors / fisheries scientists (organized by WP2-4 in cooperation with WP8), iii) data limited stock assessment techniques and improved codes, data and data portals required for stock and system assessments, more specific a course/webinar in development of assessment and management strategy evaluation methods and models targeting relevant fishery advisory representatives, fishing industry experts, and scientific experts (organized by WP5 in cooperation with WP6 and WP8 and WP1), iv) e-learning or webinar training course under WP7 (in cooperation with WP6 and with support from WP8) with development of policy oriented outreach and training materials targeting decision-makers in government, industry, and civil society, more specific the course or webinar will be training and learning of policymakers and dissemination of results from WP7 in joint expert committees (e.g. LDAC and RFMO's).
-The courses or webinars will be augmented with updated online resources using state-of-the-art techniques with online training lectures and manuals that will all be publicly available through the MEESO project public platforms and related links (e.g. the ICES System).
+Specifically, there are held minimum 4 e-learning training or webinar courses involving stakeholders as a cooperation between WPs 1-8.
+The training courses / webinars involve i) survey sampling techniques (in cooperation with WP2 and WP4), more specific a course/webinar on data guidance, management, standardization, and data base design targeting stakeholder data providers and users in form of fishing industry expert representatives, fisheries advisors and their organizations, fisheries scientists in national institutes, and managers from EU and relevant coastal states (organized by WP1 in cooperation with WP8), ii) harvesting techniques, more specific a course/webinar in new monitoring, survey and fishing techniques implemented targeting relevant representatives from fishing industry, NGOs, managers and scientific management advisors / fisheries scientists (organized by WP2-4 in cooperation with WP8), iii) data limited stock assessment techniques and improved codes, data and data portals required for stock and system assessments, more specific a course/webinar in development of assessment and management strategy evaluation methods and models targeting relevant fishery advisory representatives, fishing industry experts, and scientific experts (organized by WP5 in cooperation with WP6 and WP8 and WP1), iv) e-learning or webinar training course under WP7 (in cooperation with WP6 and with support from WP8) with development of policy oriented outreach and training materials targeting decision-makers in government, industry, and civil society, more specific the course or webinar is training and learning of policy-makers and dissemination of results from WP7 in joint expert committees (e.g. LDAC and RFMO's).
+The courses or webinars are augmented with updated online resources using state-of-the-art techniques with online training lectures and manuals that are all publicly available through the MEESO project public platforms and related links (e.g. the ICES System).